xbmc/xbmc/xbmc/lib/libUPnP/Platinum/README.txt

 Once started, type 'q' to quit.

 * MediaRendererTest
-This is an example shell of a MediaRenderer.
+This is an example shell of a UPnP MediaRenderer.
 It is to be contolled by a UPnP ControlPoint.
 This is just a SHELL, this won't play anything.
-You need to hook it up yourself for now.
+You need to hook up the playback functionality yourself.

 usage: MediaRendererTest [-f <friendly_name>]
     -f : optional upnp server friendly name